8

 Background Check Policy

-Graduation from the Doctor of Occupational Therapy Program at Faulkner University requires students to interact with others in a variety of settings both in and out of the classroom.
-One requirement of graduation is the successful completion of the fieldwork education component of the curriculum.
-Because many fieldwork education sites are required to perform background checks on all individuals who interact with patients, background checks are often required in order for students to be accepted in a fieldwork education experience.
-Therefore, a criminal background check is required of all students admitted in the Department of Occupational Therapy.
-Students may be required to have additional background checks during matriculation depending on the requirements of the fieldwork education site they are assigned to for their full or part-time fieldwork education experiences.
+Graduation from the Doctor of Occupational Therapy Program at Faulkner University requires students to interact with others in various settings, both inside and outside of the classroom.
+One of the graduation requirements is the successful completion of the fieldwork education component of the curriculum.
+Because many fieldwork education sites are legally required to perform background checks on all individuals who interact with patients, background checks are often required for student placements.
+Therefore, a criminal background check is required of all students admitted into the Faulkner Occupational Therapy Program.
+Students may be required to have additional background checks as a site-specific requirement during fieldwork.
+Students are responsible for the cost of these additional background checks and any other site-specific fieldwork requirements such as drug screens, immunizations and such.

 In the event the institution receives an affirmative background check response, the student will be notified of the results and be provided an opportunity to clarify the items in his or her background prior to a final admission decision.
-In the event that any criminal history, sanctions, debarments, exclusions, suspensions or other adverse results are reported in subsequent background checks, the student will be dismissed from the program.
-Students will not be allowed fieldwork placement or retention in the program if criminal history, sanctions, debarments, exclusions, suspensions or other adverse results are reported.
+If any criminal history, sanctions, debarments, exclusions, suspensions or other adverse results are reported in subsequent background checks, the student will be dismissed from the program.
+Students will not be allowed to progress with fieldwork placements or be retained in the program if criminal history, sanctions, debarments, exclusions, suspensions or other adverse results are reported.

 Disclaimer: The Criminal Background Check Policy and process at Faulkner University does not guarantee the safety of students, faculty, patients or staff, nor is it able to predict the individual’s future behavior in the program or the profession.
 An acceptable student background check, as determined by the institution, state or experiential site, does not guarantee the student will be eligible to complete the program, fieldwork affiliation, obtain an occupational therapy license or employment.
-Entities such as a state board or health care facility may interpret the results of the background check differently or discover different or new information not present in previous searches.
+An NBCOT Early Determination Review or affiliate/fieldwork site may interpret the results of the background check differently or discover other information not present in previous searches.

 Essential Functions